coreemu/core/docs/gui.md

 Quagga's OSPFv3 that reduces flooding overhead and optimizes the flooding procedure for mobile ad-hoc (MANET) networks.

-The default configuration of the WLAN is set to use the basic range model, using the *Basic* tab in the WLAN configuration dialog.
+The default configuration of the WLAN is set to use the basic range model.
 Having this model selected causes **core-daemon** to calculate the distance between nodes based on screen pixels.
-A numeric range in screen pixels is set for the wireless network using the *Range* slider.
+A numeric range in screen pixels is set for the wireless network using the **Range** slider.
 When two wireless nodes are within range of each other, a green line is drawn between them and they are linked.
 Two wireless nodes that are farther than the range pixels apart are not linked.
 During Execute mode, users may move wireless nodes around by clicking and dragging them, and wireless links will be dynamically made or broken.

-The *EMANE* tab lists available EMANE models to use for wireless networking.
+The **EMANE Nodes** leverage available EMANE models to use for wireless networking.
 See the [EMANE](emane.md) chapter for details on using EMANE.

 ### Mobility Scripting